larsreed/jsonschemadocs/README.md

 ## **Creating documentation**

-Currently, three types of documentation are supported.
+Currently, four types of documentation are supported.

 1. HTML

     To create an HTML document documenting the schema, run a visitor like this

-   `java -jar jsondoc.jar HTML /path/to/input/myExtendSchema.json -DembedUpToRows=1 > mySchema.html`
+   `java -jar jsondoc.jar HTML /path/to/input/myExtendedSchema.json -DembedUpToRows=1 > mySchema.html`

     Sample output: